badetitou/Casino/README.md

-# BL-ToolKit
+# Casino

-This repository contains the main packages of BL-Toolkit.
+This repository contains the main packages of Casino.
 It includes:

 - A meta-model to represent web site